-If you are a local government procurement officer, then you know that the purchasing process can be time consuming and exhausting.
-Local government procurement departments are expected to thoroughly research and compare a variety of potential options before ultimately deciding on the most effective, and cost-efficient solution to purchase with their tax payer dollars.
-Fortunately, there are programs in place to help local governments to expedite, and streamline the procurement process.
-Government contract purchasing vehicles allow local governments to more easily identify reliable partner resources, especially for large scale information technology (IT) projects such as the development of a new website.
+If you are a government procurement officer, then you know that the purchasing process can be time-consuming and exhausting.
+Government procurement departments are expected to thoroughly research and compare a variety of potential options before ultimately deciding on the most effective and cost-efficient solution to purchase with their taxpayer dollars.
+Fortunately, there are programs in place to help local governments to expedite and streamline the procurement process.
+Government contract purchasing vehicles allow governments to more easily identify reliable partner resources, especially for large-scale information technology (IT) projects such as the development of a new website.

 A Time-Saving Strategy

-A cooperative purchasing strategy can save local governments significant time an effort to identify and contract with a technology solution provider.
-Compared to the lengthy time and resources involved in issuing a request for proposal (RFP), a government purchasing contract can save months of vendor research and contracting time, without fear of compromising on the quality of the partnership or chosen solution.
+A cooperative purchasing strategy can save local governments significant time and effort in identifying and contracting with a technology solution provider.
+Compared to the lengthy time and resources involved in issuing a request for proposal (RFP), a government purchasing contract can save months of vendor research and contracting time without fear of compromising on the quality of the partnership or chosen solution.

 The GSA Schedule

 The GSA Schedule is, in essence, a collection of pre-negotiated contracts.
-Procurement managers from government agencies can view these agreements and make purchases from the GSA Schedule, and can trust that the chosen the solution provider has been vetted, and all legal obligations have already been completed.
+Procurement managers from government agencies can view these agreements and make purchases from the GSA Schedule and can trust that the chosen solution provider has been vetted and all legal obligations have already been completed.

 Cooperative Purchasing of IT Services